 It’s important to follow through on the following items:

-- Submit the Direct Loan Acceptance Form to our office and indicate rejection or acceptance of the amount of loan you would like to borrow or
+- Submit the Direct Loan Acceptance Form to our office to indicate rejection or acceptance of the amount of loan you would like to borrow or

 - Accept or reject your offered loans through Merlin.